-- that implementing measures to introduce the CR technologies in some bands could be left to Member states as long as border coordination issues are adressed and the following recommends are taken into account; - 2. that a platform shall be created to allow reasearchers, academia and regulators to coordinate research activities: - 3. that Administrations, when implementing CR technologies that require to utilise databases should (possibly with guidance developed in the CEPT): - a. indicate how the databases should be certified or accredited, supplied and updated by national regulatory bodies, and to supply relevant information to CR systems; - b. provide information to database managers on algorithms; - c. provide information on incumbents directly or through a designated entity; - 4. that Administrations and the EC should request ETSI to study the relevant means that could be implemented in order to secure the access from CR devices to the relevant database and the exchange of information between them; - 5. that Administrations, in relation with the EC and TCAM, should give to ETSI relevant information on suitable data elements, equipment behaviour and output signal radio characteristics which will allow ETSI to develop harmonised standards; - 6. that any Cognitive Radio harmonised standard developed by ETSI should include: - a. compliance testing instructions under R&TTE Directive; - b. relevant information on how CR device could access only certified or authorised databases; - c.
-HS information that should be given to CR devices from the database for a given period of time; - d. information to be supplied by the CR device to the database including appropriate geolocation information; - e. means needed to secure transmission between the database and the CR device; - 7. that TCAM should keep Notified Bodies up to date regarding specific requirements under the R&TTE Directive for CR devices; - 8. that in order to provide some confidence to all stakeholders, EC should investigate if JRC facilities can be made available to carry out proof of concept testing on CR devices supplied by industry.
+- that implementing measures to introduce the CR technologies could be left to Member states as long as border coordination issues are adressed for each band concerned and the work of CEPT and standardisation bodies, incl.
+ETSI, as well as the following recommends are taken into account; - that a platform shall be created to allow researchers, academia, manufacturers, operators, service providers and regulators to coordinate research activities; this platform could build upon already existing platforms with comparable purposes, notably COST-TERRA; - 3. that Administrations, when implementing CR technologies that require to utilize databases should (possibly with guidance developed in the CEPT): - a. indicate how the databases should be certified or accredited, supplied and updated by national regulatory bodies, and to supply relevant information to CR systems; - b. provide information to database managers on algorithms; - c. provide information on incumbents directly or through a designated entity; - 4. that administrations and the EC should request ETSI to study the relevant means that could be implemented in order to secure the access from CR devices to the relevant database and the exchange of information between them; - 5. that Administrations, in relation with the EC and TCAM, should give to ETSI relevant information on suitable data elements, equipment behaviour and output signal radio characteristics which will allow ETSI to develop harmonised standards; - 6. that, where applicable, Cognitive Radio harmonised standard developped by ETSI should include: - a. instruction for measurement and tests in support of the R&TTE-Directive;

+- b. relevant information on how CR device could access only certified or authorised databases; - c.
+HS information that should be given to CR devices from the database for a given period of time; - d. information to be supplied by the CR device to the database including appropriate geo-location information; - e. means needed to secure transmission between the database and the CR device; - that the European standardisation bodies should liaise with similar institutions to foster worldwide coordination; a succesfull deployment of CRS will require economies of scale; - 8. that TCAM should keep Notified Bodies up to date regarding specific requirements under the R&TTE Directive for CR devices; - that in order to provide some confidence to all stakeholders, EC should investigate if research facilities can be made available to carry out some early stage testing on CR devices.